Zaid-Ajaj/the-elmish-book/chapters/fable/observations.md

 countViewer.innerText = `Count is at ${count}`;
 ```
-Crazy right?! this is almost what we wrote but with F# instead!
+Crazy right?! this is almost what we wrote but with F# instead.
 This goes to say that Fable is not a specific framework to build web apps but rather a compiler that translates your F#, whatever it does, to javascript and let your code run in any javascript runtime, let it be the browser, [node.js](https://nodejs.org/en/), [react-native](http://facebook.github.io/react-native/), [github electron](https://electronjs.org/) or others.

 ### Fable uses *bindings* to interact with native javascript APIs